nvennin/test-www/procedures/Procedure_GDP_HBQIN_Outsourced Activities.md

 * Evaluation of effectiveness of training is performed through the use of training assessments

 ### Evaluation
-* A shortlist of Third-Party Providers is selected.
+* A shortlist of Third Party Providers is selected.
 A Risk Assessment is performed to establish the risks associated with the outsourced activities.
 * The level of effort and formality associated with Third Party Provider qualification should be directly proportional to the level of risk associated with the material or service.
-* All third-party providers that directly impacts the product quality or have an impact to GDP activities are to be audited as part of the initial qualification and should have change control, Questionnaire and Quality technical agreement in place.
+* All third party providers that directly impacts the product quality or have an impact to GDP activities are to be audited as part of the initial qualification and should have change control, Questionnaire and Quality technical agreement in place.
-* Successful completion of the evaluation step shall result in the Third-Party Provider being accepted as suitable for the specified outsourced activity as determined by the sourcing team.
+* Successful completion of the evaluation step shall result in the Third Party Provider being accepted as suitable for the specified outsourced activity as determined by the sourcing team.

-If an audit report is available, it can be used in lieu of Third-party provider questionnaire for qualification activities.
+If an audit report is available, it can be used in lieu of Third party provider questionnaire for qualification activities.

 ### Qualification
-* The qualification step for a Third—Party Provider will be documented through *Change Management*.
+* The qualification step for a Third Party Provider will be documented through *Change Management*.
 The qualification may include, but not be limited to, the following information:
   * Regulatory Body and Competent Authority compliance history
   * Perform Risk assessment to establish the monitoring programme in accordance with Quality Risk Management.
-* Audits of GDP products or services is required for all new Third-Party Providers.
+* Audits of GDP products or services is required for all new Third Party Providers.
-* Successful completion of the qualification step shall result in the Third-Party Provider being identified as qualified.
+* Successful completion of the qualification step shall result in the Third Party Provider being identified as qualified.

 ### Approval
-* Upon the Third-party Provider being identified as Qualified, the Head of Quality/ RP will confirm the Provider as Approved, Approved with corrective actions, Pending corrective actions or Rejected.
+* Upon the Third party Provider being identified as Qualified, the Head of Quality / RP will confirm the Provider as Approved, Approved with corrective actions, Pending corrective actions or Rejected.
 * The Change Control will be closed by Quality once all actions associated with the change are complete.

 ### Quality Agreements
-* A Quality Agreement will be drawn up with the approved Third—Party Provider which specifies their responsibilities about GDP activities and the communication process relating to the outsourced activities.
+* A Quality Agreement will be drawn up with the approved Third Party Provider which specifies their responsibilities about GDP activities and the communication process relating to the outsourced activities.
 * Changes associated with Third Party Provider will be undertaken in accordance with the procedure Change Management, or if changes are minor may form part of the scheduled periodic review and the Quality Technical Agreement will be revised accordingly.
 * In some circumstances it may be possible to have an alternative to the Quality Agreement e.g. a Contract, Terms and Conditions or Scope of Work.

 ### Periodic Review and Monitoring
-* Monitoring and reviewing of the Third-Party Provider performance are detailed in the Quality Agreement.
+* Monitoring and reviewing of the Third Party Provider performance are detailed in the Quality Agreement.
 * The frequency of audit will be determined in accordance with the procedure external audits.
 * A Change Control is raised as per *Change Management* to disqualify a supplier and to remove them from the system.